 If you’re an in-house talent team (under 50 employees): You probably need one platform that handles sourcing, outreach, and scheduling without a massive budget.
 Pin or Workable are your top contenders.
 Manatal works if you’re primarily tracking applicants and don’t need proactive sourcing.

 If you hire high-volume roles: Paradox or Humanly can automate screening conversations at scale.
-But you'll still need a sourcing engine feeding that funnel.
-Pin handles both the sourcing and outreach automation, making it the more complete choice for high-volume teams that want end-to-end coverage.
+You’ll still need a sourcing engine feeding that funnel.
+For end-to-end coverage, Pin handles both the sourcing and outreach automation, making it the more complete choice for high-volume teams.

 Still not sure?
 Start with the free option.
-Pin's free tier lets you test AI sourcing with zero commitment — no credit card, no sales call.
-If you specifically need dedicated AI sourcing tools, we've published a separate deep-dive on that category.
+Testing AI sourcing with zero commitment means no credit card, no sales call - Pin’s free tier removes the risk entirely.
+We’ve also published a guide to free AI recruiting tools with permanent free tiers and trial-based options.
+If you specifically need dedicated AI sourcing tools, we’ve published a separate deep-dive on that category.

 AI Recruiting Tool Pricing at a Glance

-Price is one of the biggest decision factors.
-Here's every tool's starting cost in one place — so you can see where your budget fits before reading the fine print.
+Price is one of the biggest decision factors in any AI recruiting software pricing comparison.
+Here’s every tool’s starting cost in one place - so you can see where your budget fits before reading the fine print.

 Frequently Asked Questions